Museum volunteer, Stuart Hodgson works primarily with our photograph collection and has chosen this picture as our Object of the Month for August…

 The leadership, initiative and personal courage of this officer was directly responsible for the capture of a vital and strongly fortified position whose capture was necessary to landing the rest.”

-Our collection includes a letter dated 11th June 1944, only five days later, written to his parents to let them know that he was fine.
+Our collection includes Honeyman’s medals, these photographs and letters including one dated 11th June 1944, written to his parents.
 It ended with a PS “Very many happy returns of the day mother dear next year we will have a party.”

-It is believed that this letter was written the evening before and post-dated, as, rather poignantly, the letter is dated on the day he was killed in action.
+It is believed that this letter was written the evening before on the 10th, but post-dated, as, rather poignantly, the letter is dated on the day Freddy Honeyman was killed in action.

 It was reported that on this day, his Battalion carried out an attack on German positions in a wood, and suffered numerous casualties.
 After being ordered to withdraw, Major Honeyman was told that some of the wounded had been left lying in the woods.
 He then personally led a small ‘mercy’ party, and for two hours, tried to reach the wounded.
 They were under constant fire and unfortunately the wounded they did reach were too seriously hurt to be carried.